-Safeguarding Coordinators are able to make a decision on whether they believe an incident is a safeguarding one and what action may be needed in respect of a concern.
-The Safeguarding Coordinator will discuss with the member of staff who raised the concern or any other appropriate member of staff who should complete the agreed actions.
+Level 1 Safeguarding Coordinators are able to make a decision on whether they believe an incident is a safeguarding one and what action may be needed in respect of a concern.
+The Level 1 Safeguarding Coordinator will discuss with the member of staff who completed the referral or any other appropriate member of staff who should complete the agreed actions.

-Safeguarding Coordinators may contact either more senior Safeguarding Coordinators or the Safeguarding Lead for advice having received a concern.
+Level 1 Safeguarding Coordinators may contact either more senior Safeguarding Coordinators or the Safeguarding Lead for advice having received a concern.
 The Safeguarding Coordinators will then agree a plan of action and who should complete which tasks.

-If the concerns indicate that a referral to a statutory agency (e.g. Police, Children's Social Care or Adult Social Care) is needed then Safeguarding Coordinators should always contact a more senior Safeguarding Coordinator or the Safeguarding Lead to discuss this.
+If the concerns indicate that a referral to a statutory agency (e.g. Police, Children's Social Care or Adult Social Care) is needed then Level 1 Safeguarding Coordinators should always contact a more senior Safeguarding Coordinator or the Safeguarding Lead to discuss this.